16 Summer Destinations That Are Surprisingly Gorgeous in the Winter

 When the flakes fall, Kennebunkport—one of the most charming seaside towns in the U.S.—turns into a real-life winter wonderland with plenty of opportunities for outdoor adventure.
 Go for a spin on the ice rink at Waterhouse Pavilion or head to Wells Reserve at Laudholm, where you’ll find seven miles of powder-covered trails for snowshoeing and cross-country skiing.
 Want to rev up the romance?
 Start with an afternoon sleigh ride for two at Rockin’ Horse Stables, followed by a cup of hot cocoa by the roaring fire, and end the evening with a candlelit dinner at the award-winning restaurant at Grace White Barn Inn.
 Here are some more great vacations for people who love winter activities.

 Newport, Rhode Island

-courtesy Rhode Island Commerce Corporation
+Courtesy Rhode Island Commerce Corporation

 Famed for its yacht-filled harbor and Gilded Age mansions, Newport has long been the summer locale of choice for New England’s elite.
 And while that certainly remains true, these days many people are making this coastal community their primary residence.
 The opening of Gurney’s Newport Resort & Marina—with its do-it-yourself hot chocolate bar, mixology classes, and fire pits—further solidified it as a year-round destination.
 This Rhode Island gem sparkles during the winter.
 When Jack Frost comes to town, everything—from the cobblestone streets to the historic homes that line Bellevue Avenue—is cloaked in fluffy flakes, making it even more magical.
-Of course, no trip to Newport is complete with a drink at the White Horse Tavern, said to be the oldest bar in America.
+Of course, no trip to Newport is complete without a drink at the White Horse Tavern, said to be the oldest bar in America.